 Prepare the glass microcapillary needles for injection using a micropipette puller instrument.
 The settings used are: Heat: 772, Pull: 100, Vel:200, Time:40, Gas: 75.

 Break the needle tip with forceps at the position where the needle has an outer diameter of approximately 20 µm (for 10 µm microspheres), using a light microscope with a scale bar in the ocular.
 The opening may be chosen smaller or larger, depending on the size and shape of biomaterials to be injected.
-Of note, needles with a very large opening size will compromise survival of the embryos, and should thus be avoided.by.
+Of note, needles with a very large opening size will compromise survival of the embryos, and should thus be avoided.
 In literature injections using needles with an opening of approximately 50 µm have been reported to cause significant decrease in survival of embryos38.

-Injection of bacteria-only or bacteria-microspheres suspension into zebrafish embryos
+Injection of “Bacteria-only”“Bacteria-only” or Bacteria-Microspheres suspension into zebrafish embryos

-Heat agarose solution (1-1.5% wt in demi-water) using a microwave oven, and pour into a petri-dish (100 mm in diameter) and place a plastic mold template on top of the agarose solution in the petri-dish to create indentations in the agarose for placing embryos in proper positions, facilitating injections.
+Heat agarose solution (1-1.5% wt in demi-water) using a microwave oven, and pour into a petri-dish (100 mm in diameter) and place a plastic mold template on top of the agarose solution in the petri-dish to create grooves in the agarose for placing embryos in proper positions, facilitating injections.
 Incubate at room temperature and remove the mold when the agarose solution has solidified.

 At 3 d post fertilization, place the embryos in a petri-dish (100 mm in diameter) containing 0.02 % (w/v) 3-aminobenzoic acid (tricaine) to anaesthetize them.
 After 5 min transfer the embryos to the agarose plate overlaid with E3 medium containing 0.02 % (w/v) tricaine and align them in one orientation for injection.
-For the Mpeg1: Kaede transgenic line select embryos expressing green fluorescent proteins using a stereo fluorescence microscope.
+For the Mpeg1: Kaede transgenic line first anaesthetize embryos in E3 medium containing 0.02 % (w/v) tricaine.
+Then select embryos expressing green fluorescent proteins using a stereo fluorescence microscope.

-Load the needle with approximately 10 µL of the bacteria-only, or the bacteria-microspheres suspension using a microloader pipette tip.
+Load the needle with approximately 10 µL of the “Bacteria-only”“Bacteria-only”, or the Bacteria-Microspheres suspension using a microloader pipette tip.
 Mount the needle onto a micromanipulator connected to the micro-injector.
 The settings for the micro-injector depend on the injector used.
 For the injector used here (listed in the Table of materials and reagents), the settings for injections of 2-3 nL generally are: pressure: 300-350, back pressure: 0, time: 2ms..
-The opening of the needle used for the injection of the bacteria-only suspension and of the one for the bacteria-microspheres suspension should be the same.
+The opening of the needle used for the injection of the “Bacteria-only”“Bacteria-only” suspension and of the one for the Bacteria-Microspheres suspension should be the same.
 If the needle is broken or clogged, always change for a new needle for further injections.
 Of note, injector settings may need to be adjusted for injections of bacteria mixed with biomaterials with other shapes or sizes.

 Insert the needle into the muscle tissue of embryos under a light microscope (Figure 1).
 The angle between the needle and the body of embryos should be between 45 and 60 degrees.
 Adjust the position of the needle in the tissue by gently moving it back and forth.
 Inject the embryos using a foot pedal connected to the micro-injector.